-A delicious French-themed dinner: Chicken Cordon Bleu and Aligot or French Garlic Cheesy mashed potatoes.
-The potatoes are not for the faint of heart- they contain a stick of butter and 2 cups of cheese!
-But I halved the recipe, with the rational that if I made two pounds of mashed potatoes, then I'd eat two pounds of mashed potatoes.
+A delicious French-themed dinner: Chicken Cordon Bleu and Aligot or French garlic cheesy mashed potatoes.
+The potatoes are not for the faint of heart - they contain a stick of butter and 2 cups of cheese!
+But I halved the recipe, with the rationale that if I made two pounds of mashed potatoes, then I'd eat two pounds of mashed potatoes.

 The unique thing about these potatoes is that they pool together and stretch like taffy when you fork a bite.
 Cook's Illustrated explains that the signature texture is achieved by releasing amylose, a type of starch, through food processing and extended stirring.
 Apparently they have a whole festival in Southern France dedicated to these potatoes!
 And after making them myself, I now know why.

 French Mashed Potatoes with Cheese and Garlic (Aligot)

 From Cook's Illustrated

 2 lbs.
 Yukon Gold potatoes (4 to 6 medium), peeled, cut into 1/2-inch-slices, rinsed well, and drained

 2 medium garlic cloves, minced

 4 oz. mozzarella cheese, shredded